astrophys/elements-of-stat-learn/notes/ch2.md

             * $L(k,l)$ is price paid to classify observation to class $\mathcal{G}_{k}$ as
               $\mathcal{G}_{l}$
             * QUESTION : What is special about a matrix with trace = 0?
+            * ANSWER   : 'There is a special property for every kind of matrix'.
+It is b/c it is a penalty matrix, which is why you aren't penalized for correct answers.
+                + (Nathaneal suggests that it is a matrix full of ones with off diags being 0)
         #.
 QUESTION : Jargon here...
+        #.
+ANSWER   : $card(\mathcal{G})$ is `cardinality', so
         #.
 Assume \emph{zero-one} loss function where misclassifications are charged single
            unit, then
             $$ \text{EPE} = \text{E}[L(G,\hat{G}(X))]$$                         {#eq:2.19}